omicscodeathon/Exvar/README.md

 ## Installation

-The Shiny package could be installed in R studio using this command :
+The ExpVar package could be installed in R studio using this command :

 install.packages("devtools")

-devtools::install_github("omicscodeathon/EveQ/install_app")
+devtools::install_github("omicscodeathon/EveQ/ExpVar")

-The  Web shiny app  is publicly available at www.shinyapps.io/app
+The  Web shiny apps  is publicly available at www.shinyapps.io/......

 The guidelines for implementing these tool are available in the dowument named "Shinny_app_user_guide.pdf"